 Take a yoga class.
 Get involved in meditation.
 You can also benefit from a walk or a hike in nature.
 The benefit here is that it allows your mind time to calm down.
 It also allows you to work on focusing on what you really need to do and what may not be as important.

 #5: Get the Shopping Out of the Way

 Anxiety and the holidays sometimes go hand-in-hand with shopping.
 You worry about money, getting the best gift, getting through that crowd, and not getting hit in the parking lot.
 Your anxiety grows when you have to deal with so many people in such a little amount of time.
 This is not uncommon.

 No matter if it is shopping or other holiday traditions and tasks, recognize what the underlying concern is.
 Then, find a way around it.
 If shopping and crowds rattle you, make a point to shop online or do so early on so you don’t have to worry.
 If you struggle with all of the food present, set a limit for yourself and reward yourself with non-food items when you achieve your goal.
 By taking the time to recognize the activities that make the holidays hard for you, you can then develop ways to work around them.

 Getting Help for Anxiety is an Option

 You do not have to live with the symptoms of anxiety every day.
 There is treatment help available to you.
 Even if you suffer from anxiety at the holidays, it is still worthwhile to seek out care from a trained therapist.
-At the Florida House Experience, we offer the one-on-one support and cutting-edge methods to help you to get the care you need.
+At FHE Health, we offer the one-on-one support and cutting-edge methods to help you to get the care you need.
 Contact us to schedule an appointment to discuss your mental health needs with our trusted team.